IMisbahk/genie/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-With Love and caffiene, - Misbah Khursheed
+With Love, - Misbah Khursheed